What does a Project Controls Specialist do?

 Responsibilities:

-- Prepare and present regular project reports to stakeholders, including senior management.
+- Prepare and present project performance reports, including earned value management metrics, to senior management.

 Qualifications